DelroyGayle/manx-airlines-booking-system-pp4-version2/TESTING.md

 </details>

-Note: Infants are **allocated seats** - hence Booking EVZM6K rightfully shows 2 seated passengers.
+Note: Infants are **not** allocated seats - hence Booking EVZM6K rightfully shows 2 seated passengers.
-The Booking consists of two adults and two infants!
+The Booking consists of two adults (who are allocated seats) and two infants!

 So, Booking QPJXWV has been deleted including all the passengers associated with that booking!
-<summary>View the Booking</summary>

 #### Edit A Booking